uikit/uikit-site/docs/pages/navbar.md

 </div>
 ```

 Alternatively, if the navbar is always transparent even when sticky, set `dropbar-transparent-mode: behind` to open the dropbar behind the navbar, so it is no longer transparent.
-If you need to inverse the color of the navbar content to better fit the dropbar background, set the Less variable `@navbar-dropbar-behind-color-mode` to either `light` or `dark`.

 ```html
 <div class="uk-inverse-light">